fl101/awardfares-blog/_posts/2024-04-30-eb-atlanta-discount.md

 sitemap: false
 ---

+Heads up EuroBonus members.
+There are a number of ongoing promotions and offers by SAS that expire soon.
+From discounted tickets to Atlanta, to several extra points incentives, here's our quick summary.

 ## 50% Discount on EuroBonus Award Trips to Atlanta

-SAS is banging hard on the new rout to Atlanta and is now offering a 50% points discount on bonus trips!
+SAS is banging hard on the new route to Atlanta and is now offering a 50% points discount on bonus trips!

 The offer applies to **round trips in SAS Go Bonus** (Economy).
 And as usual, children 2-11 years old get 50% of the point price, even on the already discounted price.